luccasecco/Countries_API/README.md

 These instructions will allow you to get a working copy of the project on your local machine for development and testing purposes.

 ### Installation 🔧

+- Clone this project from this repository and run the following command to initialize the project whit all dependencies

 ```
 - npm install
 ```